ankitAMD/Optical-Flow_Python/README.md

 # Optical-Flow_Python
 Optical Flow_Python

-In the opt_flow only code aare not necessary there are so much file wich are dependent to each other so
+In the opt_flow only code are not necessary there are so much file wich are dependent to each other so

 download the other file and store the opt_flow.pynb in python folder(which are in between in samples )